This post on the Georgia O’Keeffe Home and Studio in Abiquiu was originally published in 2012. It was updated and republished on 4/2/2016

-When Georgia O’Keeffe’s first Abiquiu home was Rancho de los Burros at Ghost Ranch.
+Georgia O’Keeffe’s first Abiquiu home was Rancho de los Burros at Ghost Ranch.
 The soil at her ranch home was proving difficult to farm.
 The artist, an avid gardener, wanted a local home where she could grow food.
-When she first saw the traditional adobe house (circa 1796), she knew she had to have it.
+When she first saw the traditional village adobe house (circa 1796), she knew she had to have it.
 The property, then a ruin, was owned by the local Catholic Diocese.
 Initially, they refused to sell it.
 O’Keeffe was a tenacious woman.
 Finally, in 1945, after years of negotiation, the Diocese relented and sold it to her.
 They stipulated that the original structure be kept intact.
-It was a wise decision.
+Selling it was a wise decision.
 Had they had not, the house would have eventually collapsed.
 The house is set on a mesa overlooking the Chama River affording great views of the Chama River Valley.
 The artist immortalized some of what she saw our her studio windows in here work.

-The home’s sparse furnishings represent the big names in Mid-century design.
-Pieces by Herman Miller, Charles Eames, and Eero Saarinen are scattered throughout the house and a Noguchi rice-paper shade reigns over the simple dining-room table (it is the only lampshade in the house, O’Keeffe favored bare bulbs).
+The home’s sparse furnishings represent some of the biggest names in Mid-century design.
+Pieces by Herman Miller, Charles Eames, and Eero Saarinen are scattered throughout the house; a Noguchi rice-paper shade reigns over the simple dining-room table (it is the only lampshade in the house, O’Keeffe favored bare bulbs).
 She was a collector of rocks and stones; they are an integral part of the home’s décor as are some of her famous skulls.

-Flesh out the day with a visit to Ghost Ranch where O’Keeffe spent her summers painting.
-While her remote home is not open to the public due to its deteriorated and fragile condition, visitors can see the places and views that inspired the artist.
+Flesh out the day with a visit to Ghost Ranch where O’Keeffe spent her summers.
+While her home there isn’t open to the public due to its deteriorated and fragile condition, visitors can see the places and views that inspired the artist.
 You can also catch a glimpse of Rancho de los Burros her home there from a distance.
-The O’Keeffe Landscape Tour, is a one-hour bus-tour of places the artist painted and painted from.
-The hour-and-half Walk in Georgia O’Keeffe’s Footsteps – A Walking Landscape Tour, is essentially the same tour, done on foot.
-Perhaps, the highlight for visitors is the view of the Pedernal, the mountain they may be familiar with from the artist’s work.
+The O’Keeffe Landscape Tour, is a one-hour bus-tour of places that the artist painted.
+One of the highlights of the tour is the view of the Pedernal, the mountain they may be familiar with from the artist’s work.
 She wrote and spoke about and frequently painted her beloved mountain with it’s unusual summit.
 “It’s my private mountain, it belongs to me,” she was heard to say. ” God told me if I painted it enough, I could have it.”
-Reservations are required for both tours and space is limited.
+Reservations are required; space is limited.